ermingpei/cvmfs/cvmfs_on_cloud/README.md

 (Note that the above script works only for CentOS/Redhat/Fedora OS flavors.
 TBD for Ubuntu/Debian/Windows users.)

+You may also run the script on your VM.

 Once it's installed and configured, you can test CVMFS with running:

 ```